replay-framework/replay/README.md

 A community [plugin for creating PDFs](https://github.com/pepite/play--pdf) exists for Play1.
-In RePlay this functionality is [part of the main project](https://github.com/replay-framework/replay/tree/main/pdf) and available as a regular library (no longer a plugin) named `com.codeborne.replay.pdf`.
+In RePlay this functionality is [part of the main project](https://github.com/replay-framework/replay/tree/main/pdf) and available as a regular library (no longer a plugin) named `io.github.replay-framework:pdf`.

 RePlay projects put `play.plugins` file in `conf/`.
 The syntax of the `play.plugins` file remains the same.